rshipp/sundara/README.md

     $ sundara generate

-The site files will be placed in the `www\` subdirectory.
+The site files will be placed in the `www\` subdirectory by default.
 You should never need to edit these files (if you do, all your changes will be overwritten the next time you run `sundara generate`).
 Just copy them directly on to your web server, and you're ready to go.

+If you need to change the default site directory to something else (to avooid conflicts with a subdiirectory in your site, for example), just tell Sundara where to put the files explicityly:

+    $ sundara generate mywwwwfiles

 Just like django, Sundara comes with a small built-in development server, so you can test your changes instantly: